Pursuing Wonder, Knowledge & Love

 Form III (7th–9th grades)

-This course is accelerated, and as such, students will be expected to complete all reading assignments, all end-of-chapter question assignments, quizzes, six lab reports, a lab journal, and two end-of-semester exams.
+This course is accelerated, and as such, students will be expected to complete all reading assignments, all end-of-chapter question assignments, quizzes, five lab reports, a lab journal, and two end-of-semester exams.
 Each student (or family) will need access to Google Classroom for assignments and grades.

 This course is intended to follow Latin 2; at least two years of high school Latin are a prerequisite.
-This course is taught at the equivalent of a traditional honors-level class.

 In this course, students study algebra through imaginative applications and clear problems derived from the real world.
 Technology tools are used to assist with time-consuming calculations and to integrate graphing and problem-solving skills.
 Students will study expressions and equations, operations with negative numbers, distributing: axioms and other properties, harder equations, some operations with polynomials and radicals, quadratic equations, expressions and equations containing two variables, linear functions/scattered data/probability, properties and exponents, more operations with polynomials, rational algebraic expressions, radical algebraic expressions, inequalities, functions, and advanced topics.